-The arrival of mobile communication has brought changes to the international contracting practice and its participants, resulting in what could be described as the "modern travelling merchant".
+The arrival of mobile communication has brought changes to international contracting practice and its participants, resulting in what could be described as the 'modern travelling merchant'.
 The proverbial travelling merchant of the Middle Ages travelled to foreign cities and towns carrying goods he wanted to sell, and transporting other goods he purchased during his travels back to his home country.
-The contracts of sale or purchase that Medieval travelling merchants concluded were nevertheless concluded locally (on the spot), with other merchants he met and negotiated with in the cities he visited.
-The "modern" travelling merchant combines his cross-border mobility with an ability to communicate across borders - a businessman from Cape Town attending a meeting in Milan can today enter into a sales contract by sending an e-mail from his mobile device to a merchant in Buenos Aires.
-It is this combined mobility of both persons and communications that raises novel legal questions to be addressed in this article.
+The contracts of sale or purchase that medieval travelling merchants concluded were concluded locally (on the spot) with other merchants they met and negotiated with in the cities they visited.
+In contrast, the 'modern' travelling merchant combines his cross-border mobility with an ability to communicate across borders - a businessman from Cape Town attending a meeting in Milan, for example, can today enter into a sales contract by sending an email from his mobile device to a merchant in Buenos Aires.
+It is this combined mobility of both persons and communications that raises the novel legal questions to be addressed in this article.